typelevel/squants/shared/src/main/scala/squants2/README.md

 val massSumD = massN.asNum[Double] + massD // Mass[Double]
 ```

-Of course, this ability is provided by the standard library to some degree, but this type class
-allows us to support conversions for other, 3rd party types.

-Any type can be used as `Quantity.value` for which there is a `QNumeric` type class implementation.
-This library provides implicit conversions from any `Numeric` to `QNumeric`,
-allowing use of any third-party number library that implements `Numeric` for its types.
-However, it may be wise to create explicit implementations that override defaults with better implementations.

 Unit conversion factors are still defined using `Double`.
-However, they are converted to the `QNumeric` type used in the `Quantity` before conversions are applied.
+However, they are converted to the `Numeric` type used in the `Quantity` before conversions are applied.
+The way this is done is by converting the factor to a string and using `Numeric.parseString`.
+This needs work.
 This should help preserve precision, however, we may want to consider using `BigDecimal` to hold conversion factors.

 ## Refactor Model to Support Generics